BrandonLG/Zephyros/README.md

 Important:<br />
 Parts 6, 7 and 8 are glued together when buying it.<br />
 It can also be adapted to infants by replacing a smaller manual respirator and one of the flattening plate (4) by adapting the axis (2).<br />
-According to the literature, the oxygen flow at its maximum concentration when supplied to the AMBU ventilator represents a flow of 10 L per minute towards the entrance of the AMBU and presents the highest concentration points when you decrease the respiratory cycle from 1 minute to half a minute [16].<br />
+According to the literature, the oxygen flow at its maximum concentration when supplied to the AMBU ventilator represents a flow of 10 L per minute towards the entrance of the AMBU and presents the highest concentration points when you decrease the respiratory cycle from 1 minute to half a minute<sup>15</sup>.<br />
 Since the highest volumetric flow of concentrated oxygen is 10 L per minute for the most extreme cases where the concentration is the highest possible indefinitely, if you have a 100 L tank you will be without oxygen in ten minutes while maintaining that flow.<br />
 According to the literature, between 15 and 20 minutes the patient will have to breathe oxygen at the highest concentration possible, after this point the oxygen flow will decrease until reaching fifty percent.
 The oxygen container presented in the oxygen concentrator has a capacity of 27.8 L. This means if the container is full you will have concentrated oxygen for less than 2.5 minutes when the flow is at its maximum.<br />
 When the pressure of the container equals the pressure of the environment the oxygen will stop flowing at the necessary pressure and it will not reach the machine.<br />